HadarPadael/FacyBook/README.md

 ```bash
 node app.js
 ```
-(I personally prefer nodemon for development, intall it and run "nodemon start")
+(I personally prefer nodemon for development, install it and run "nodemon start")

 - Access the App:
   * If you're in user mode: